xibosignage/platform-api-php/docs/checkout_with_php.md

 $cart->addProduct($android);

 $order = $cart->checkOut();
+// You can also call $cart->validate()` first if you wish to validate the line items
+// without submitting an order for quote on success

 echo 'The orderId is' . $order->orderId;

-// Store this in your own system
+// Store the orderId in your own system
 ```

 Then complete the order: